 Disney ( NYSE: DIS ) Disney is the parent company of ESPN, so they have a huge presence in the sports media and advertising industry.
 They have broadcasting agreements with pro leagues and the NCAA, so they have great exposure across the sector.
 Additionally, the company is introducing a streaming media service that’s set to launch in 2019, Disney+.
 This will bolster Disney’s already sizeable commitment to streaming media and compliment the company’s ownership in Hulu, which reached 60% with Disney’s acquisition of 21st Century Fox’s entertainment and media assets.
-ESPN is sure to figure someway into the companies new offerings so sports will undoubtedly play a big role in the service’s potential success.
+ESPN is will likely be a big part of Disney’s streaming strategy.

 World Wrestling Entertainment ( NYSE: WWE ) Pro wrestling has continued to increase in popularity, assumably due in part to its popularity amongst millennials.
 The stock has exploded as of late, quadrupling after years of being stuck in a low double-digit trading range.
 WWE has been steadily growing its international profile over the past few years, and they recently came to an agreement to broadcast their mainstay programs, Raw and Smackdown, in Greece.
 Look for a rating boost in late 2019, as the company will begin airing Smackdown on Fox primetime in September of this year.